leafo/moonscript-site/reference.md

       print "The value:", value

 If a function has no arguments, it can be called using the `!` operator, instead of empty parentheses.
-The `!` invocation is the prefered way to call functions with no arguments.
+The `!` invocation is the preferred way to call functions with no arguments.

     func_a!